risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

     LIMIT 10;
 ```

+Didn't include the query plan this time, you may look at the dashboard.

 TODO: Use this as real-time demo.

 ### Materialized View 4: Longest trips

-Here, the concept is similar as the previous MV, but we are interested in the top 10 longest trips for the last 3 hours.
+Here, the concept is similar as the previous MV, but we are interested in the top 10 longest trips for the last 1 min.

 First we create the query to get the longest trips:
 ```sql